-Joel began his composition studies at Birmingham Conservatoire under the father of fusion music, John Mayer.
+He began his composition studies at Birmingham Conservatoire under the father of fusion music, John Mayer.
 After receiving a scholarship to study jazz guitar at Berklee College of Music (Boston), and self-releasing his first album (The Joel Bell Trio), he went on to a doctorate (Impact Points Between Composition and Improvisation) under new-complexity composer Richard Barrett and improvisation/composition guru Peter Wiegold.
-He subsequently collaborated with Wiegold on several projects, including joining Wiegold’s group to record several albums, tour internationally and play at in the house band at Club Inegales.
+He subsequently collaborated with Wiegold on several projects, including joining Wiegold’s group to record several albums, tour internationally and join the house band at Club Inegales in Central London.

 His work has been geared towards how improvisation impacts the pre-written, writing for Birmingham Contemporary Music Group, Piano Circus, jazz pianist Liam Noble, Southbank Sinfonia, Juliet Fraser, Atlas and Nieuw Ensembles, an arrangement of Varese’s ‘Amerique’ and a reworking of Elliot Carter materials with electric jazz trio and the renowned saxophonist Tim Garland.
 Concerts have been in Hong Kong, Singapore, Canada, Europe and the UK.